willfurnass/sheffield_hpc/troubleshooting.rst

 Issue when running multiple MPI jobs in sequence
 ------------------------------------------------

 If you have multiple ``mpirun`` commands in a single batch job submission script, you may find that one or more of these may fail after complaining about not being able to communicate with the ``orted`` daemon on other nodes.
-This appears to be something to do with multiple ``mpirun``s being called quickly in succession, and connections not being pulled down and new connections established quickly enough.
+This appears to be something to do with multiple ``mpirun`` commands being called quickly in succession, and connections not being pulled down and new connections established quickly enough.

 Putting a sleep of e.g. 5s between ``mpirun`` commands seems to help here. i.e. ::